How Often do I Need to Get an Oil Change?

 Vehicle Notification System

 The most obvious indicator that it is time to get your oil changed is the warning light on your dashboard that may signal when you are running low.
-Look at your owner’s manual to see the different ways that your oil light may notify you of needed vehicle service.
+Look at your owner’s manual to see the different ways that your oil light may notify you of the needed vehicle service.
 In certain vehicles, a flashing oil light means that you only need an oil change while a steady light means that you are due for an oil and filter change.
 Keep in mind that it can be risky to depend on these systems because they are not error-proof.
 Assuming that your oil change light is accurate, waiting for it to come on will also take away some of the flexibility that comes with scheduling your oil change ahead of time.
 However, if you are forgetful when it comes to your oil changes, the notification system installed in your vehicle can be a great backup indicator of when you are due for oil maintenance.

 Self-Checking Oil Composition